avneeshsinghal/react-to-food/README.md

-# react-to-food
+# React-to-food
-Full Stack Food Dashboard and User app using react and node
+Full fledged food menu and Ordering app prepared for in restaurant use, with Real-time Websockets enabled Kitchen Dashboard and Menu.